 The Company has limited exposure to foreign currency risk as part of its normal business.
-The Company's sales and purchase transactions are denominated in US Dollars.
+The functional currency of the Company is in Rubbles.

-The Company's currency exposure based on the information provided to key management is as follows:
+The Company's currency exposure based on the information provided by key management is as follows: